fz172/fanfly/_posts/2025-09-21-right-rear-window.md

 I installed the right rear window today.

-With the experience from the left window, the right one felt faster althrough still very unpleasant due to the dust.
+With the experience from the left window, the right one felt faster although still very unpleasant due to the dust.

 ### Cutting and sanding

 - Place the window on the frame, trace the outline with a sharpie.
 - Rough cut around the outline
 - More accurate cut on the outline.
 - Place the window on frame again, and use my "sharpie+tracer" combo pen to trace the outline again.
-Now I have the window outline 2mm shrinked from the canopy frame.
+Now I have the window outline 2mm shrank from the canopy frame.
 - Rough cut
 - Sand to exact shape